sarah-zhan/sarah-zhan/README.md

 <h1 align="center">Hi, I am Yishan 👋</h1>
 <img src="./Yishan_Zhan.png" alt="banner that says Yishan Zhan - full stack engineer, content creator and community organizer alongside a cartoon illustration of Yishan" >
 <br>
 I'm a full-stack engineer with a background in legal, procurement, project management, and business analyst, who is passionate about making useful apps, helping the community, and making our life more convenient.
-Some technologies I enjoy working with include ReactJS, Ruby on Rails, NodeJS, Postgres, API, etc...anything that is interesting.
+Some technologies I enjoy working with include Data Engineering, Machine Learning, AI, ReactJS, Ruby on Rails, NodeJS, Postgres, API, etc...

 <div>-⚡ Fun fact: I have done skydiving and I am looking for bungee jumping.
 </div>